mindsdb/mindsdb/mindsdb/integrations/handlers/replicate_handler/README.md

 Most remarkable aspects of this handler is its wide range of model categories, including audio generation, diffusion models, text-to-image, style transfer, language model, image-to-text, videos, and many more.
 These models can be seamlessly integrated into MindsDB, enhancing its capabilities and providing diverse functionalities for various tasks

 ### Any directions for future work in subsequent versions of the handler?
-Yes  Of Course few that comes to my mind are prompt template,NLP to parameter generation etc
+Yes, Of Course few that comes to my mind are
+- [ ] prompt template,
+- [ ] NLP to parameter generation
+- [ ] Storing Predicted images, videos and audio to some persitent storage

 ### Please provide a minimal SQL example that uses this ML engine (pointers to integration tests in the PR also valid)
 [Example](./Manual_QA.md)